AnonVG/AnonMod/README.md

   </p>
 </p>

+## EDIT:
+- The menu UI script is fucked.
+I would recommend waiting for me to update the mod before downloading it, because atm the menu is kind of scuffed

 ## Features
 - Over 100+ textures recolored for easier sight.
 - Satisfying purple colors that look clean as F#$%!